 Quick Tips to Avoid Delays

-- Keep copies of everything you submit
+- Keep records of everything

-- Follow up if you do not receive confirmation
+- Follow up if needed

 Important Notes